0x7ffc/0x7ffc.github.io/_posts/2019-06-23-why-you-should-try-dvorak.md

 - Can't type on other people's keyboard.
 - Vim is Qwerty oriented.

-The first two can be overcomed by also being able to type on Qwerty.
+The first two can be overcome by also being able to type on Qwerty.
 And I overcome the last one by writing [my own configuration](https://github.com/0x7ffc/lain-emacs) and remap "HJKL" to "HTNS".

 Use `gtypist` if you want to learn typing on Dvorak.
 Using a keyboard without letters on it also helps since you won't be needing to look at your keyboard anyway: